Revolving door for Board Regents Executive Directors has apparently been come with a high price tag.

 Beran, whose departure was announced in March 2020, received six months of severance totaling $169,125.
 His last annual contract was for $338,250 and was to run through June 21, 2020.
 He returned to Arkansas.

-Over the years, the Board of Regents have earned the regental system the nickname of the “4th branch of government.”
+Over the years, due to their autonomy, the Board of Regents have earned the regental system a nickname that they are the “4th branch of government.”
 Yet, it is said that South Dakota has one of the highest costs for education in the region, it seems at times that the universities are liberal social engineering laboratories run amok, and we hear of things like this.

 There have been overtures by the Legislature and the Governor to improve the situation… but should there be more drastic steps?
 Should the Regental system go to a single university system and/or be put under the Department of Ed?